 This calculator will help you to compare the costs between a loan that is paid off on a bi-weekly payment basis and a loan that is paid off on a monthly basis.
 You can use this for any type of loan including home loans.
-We also offer a biweekly mortgage calculator.
+We also offer a separate biweekly mortgage calculator.

 When you start paying back your loan payments, on longer loans (such as mortgages) the majority of your monthly payments will be interest.
 The larger your loan balance, the more interest you will pay.
 As your principal is paid down, your interest payments will decrease, as well, and the ratio of your payments will shift toward paying more principal each month.

 One popular way that some homeowners & other borrowers pay down their principal more quickly is to make biweekly payments.
 Instead of paying one monthly payment, they pay half the payment twice a month.

 The concept of a twice-monthly payment is a bit misleading.
 Bi-weekly is not the same as twice a month.
 There are 52 weeks in the year, which means that on a biweekly payment plan, you would make 26 payments per year.
 However, there are only 12 months in the year, and if you were making two payments each month, you would only be making 24 payments a year.